adi-gurhan/mobileapps/README.md

 # mobileapps
-this repo show many different react native applications using common functions go through it..
+this repo show many different react native applications some are private.